saltyorg/docs/docs/reference/rclone.md

 ## Rclone
 This step will take you through the configuration of Rclone.

-This is the same process as you went through with [Cloudbox](https://github.com/Cloudbox/Cloudbox/wiki/Install%3A-Rclone).

 If you're migrating from Cloudbox you probably want the [Cloudbox migrations instructions](https://docs.saltbox.dev/community/guides/cloudbox/)

+### Overview

-For background, the steps that need to be done to set up rclone are:
+The steps that need to be done to set up rclone are:

 1. Create a Google project